Cimetidine: History

 Cimetidine, approved by the FDA for inhibition of gastric acid secretion, has been advocated for a number of dermatological diseases.
 Cimetidine was the prototypical histamine H_{2} receptor antagonist from which the later members of the class were developed.
-Cimetidine was the culmination of a project at Smith, Kline and French (SK&F) Laboratories in Welwyn Garden City (now part of GlaxoSmithKline) by James W. Black, C. Robin Ganellin, and others to develop a histamine receptor antagonist to suppress stomach acid secretion.
+Cimetidine was the culmination of a project at Smith, Kline & French (SKF) Laboratories in Welwyn Garden City (now part of GlaxoSmithKline) by James W. Black, C. Robin Ganellin, and others to develop a histamine receptor antagonist to suppress stomach acid secretion.
 This was one of the first drugs discovered using a rational drug design approach.
 Sir James W. Black shared the 1988 Nobel Prize in Physiology or Medicine for the discovery of propranolol and also is credited for the discovery of cimetidine.

 At the time (1964), histamine was known to stimulate the secretion of stomach acid, but also that traditional antihistamines had no effect on acid production.
 In the process, the SK&F scientists also proved the existence of histamine H_{2} receptors.

 The SK&F team used a rational drug-design structure starting from the structure of histamine — the only design lead, since nothing was known of the then hypothetical H_{2} receptor.
 Hundreds of modified compounds were synthesized in an effort to develop a model of the receptor.
 The first breakthrough was N^{α}-guanylhistamine, a partial H_{2} receptor antagonist.
 From this lead, the receptor model was further refined and eventually led to the development of burimamide, the first H_{2} receptor antagonist.
 Burimamide, a specific competitive antagonist at the H_{2} receptor, 100 times more potent than N^{α}-guanylhistamine, proved the existence of the H_{2} receptor.